d0ct0r-t3rm1nus/d0ct0r/README.md

 I'm a true KMD believer and with your votes I'll earn a chance to prove this!

-I am prepared to run 1 North American KMD Notary Node to the best of my ability while also assisting community members where and when possible across a full range of potential matters which I might contribute advice towards drawn from years of real world experience.
+I'm prepared to run 1 North American KMD Notary Node to the best of my ability while also assisting community members where and when possible across a full range of potential matters which I might contribute advice towards drawn from years of real world experience.

 North American NA Server-01 Specs: